jantman/python-wifi-survey-heatmap/README.rst

 At the end of the process, you should end up with a JSON file in your current directory named after the title you provided to ``wifi-survey`` (``Title.json``) that's owned by root.
 Fix the permissions if you want.

+**Note:** The actual survey methodology is largely up to you.
+In order to get accurate results, you likely want to manually handle AP associations yourself.
+Ideally, you lock your client to a single AP and single frequency/band for the survey.

 Heatmap Generation
 ++++++++++++++++++